-If I do not participate in the volunteer program and don't have a credential, can I talk to the IRS regarding my client’s audit or IRS notice?
+If I do not participate in the voluntary program and don't have a credential, can I talk to the IRS regarding my client’s audit or IRS notice?

 No. This is considered representing and most conversation with the IRS was prohibited after December 31, 2015.

-What am I allowed to do if I don’t participate in the volunteer program?
+What am I allowed to do if I don’t participate in the voluntary program?

 If you are not credentialed (EA, attorney, CPA), you can only prepare the tax return or request tax information from the IRS.